-I experimented with many versions until I created the one that was perfect.
-This one has as little filler as possible so you can really taste the sweet crab flavor.
+This version has as little filler as possible so you can really taste the sweet crab flavor

 In my many years of catering, as well as hosting parties, these mini crab cakes are the first things to go at any party.
 Making your own cocktail sauce is easy and comes together in a flash.
 The taste is superior to the bottled version and you probably have the ingredients on hand.Jump to Recipe